| distribution theory the neoclassical, or marginalist, theory

 pontificate.
 A great deal of change could occur in the legal and social order without any

 disturbance to the theory.
+J.P.

 |